RuiFSP/mlops-2025-final_project/PROJECT_OVERVIEW.md

 ---

-**🎉 The Premier League Match Predictor MLOps system is fully operational and ready for production use!**
+**🎉 The Premier League Match Predictor MLOps system is fully operational for local development!**